 - Rent Control / Increase Limitations.
-Arizona state landlords can raise rent only after the lease has ended.
+Connecticut state landlords can raise rent only after the lease has ended or if it’s included in the lease.

 When Can a Landlord Increase Rent?